 Professional Certifications and Licenses:

-Felicia Ivey, Executive Director PhD, LMHC, SAP, CAMS-II , CASAC (Ret.)
+Felicia Ivey, Executive Director PhD, MA, LMHC, SAP, CAMS-II , CASAC (Ret.)

 Felicia Ivey is Organizational Administrator, Adjunct Professor, trainer and clinician with more than 25 years of experience working with mental health and substance dependence disorders in various settings.
 She has proven leadership skills, including organizational supervision and compliance management, curriculum trainings and community outreach.
 Felicia has extensive experience and success with organizational reviews by monitoring agents.